meraki/automation-scripts/README.md

 **setssidvlanid.py:** Sets the VLAN ID of SSIDs in 'Layer 3 with concentrator' or 'VPN' mode to a value.

 **setSwitchPortOnMacOui.py:** This is a script to set attributes of a switch port, if a client with a matching MAC OUI is found connected to it.
 This script uses two endpoints that were in Beta at time of writing: "List the clients that have used this network in the timespan" and "Action batches".
+The use case is to provision easily provision switchport settings for IP phones of the same vendor.
+The script has a protective lock to only attempt to configure ports on MS1xx, MS2xx and MS3xx switches.

 **topusers:** Finds bandwidth hoggers in a network through a web UI.